BeeGrinder/FantasyGrounds-SW5e/README.md

 #### Creating your sw5e campaign

 * When creating your new campaign in FG for SW5e, select the 5e rule-set (All the SW5e content is dependent on the base 5e rule-set).
 * Once you select the 5e rule-set, the sw5e extension will appear in the extension window.
-Select it.
+Select the SW5e extension.

   Note: It's best to only load SW5e modules and extensions.
 I cannot guarantee compatibility with other module or extensions.
 * Once your campaign opens, go to *__Library__* then *__Modules__* and open the *__SW5e Player Book__*, *__SW5e Supplement__*, and *__SW5e NPC Manual__*.

 __New Starship Rules__

-These new rules basically has ships as complex as a player character with character sheets.
-I would suggest providing your players with their ship's sheet and using the FG interface for a star map, token movement, and dice rolling.
-But, at this time I don't know of a way to implement the starship combat of SW5e into the FG system.
+At this time none of the Starship combat rules will be added to my modules.
+It is not compatible with the 5e ruleset and will require extensive extension development.

 ### Developer Information

 The *__par5e__* directory is for the text files that are parsed into the *__Player Book__* module and the "source" of the module content.
 The current player book module is 99% compiled using PAR5e v0.0.9-b62.
 I've added a sed script to add the level 3 sub-class choices to the output XML.

-The *__NPCEngineer__* directory is for the text files that are parsed into the *__NPC Book__* module and the "source" of the module content.
-[NPC Engineer website](http://www.masq.net/)

 The *__supplement-mod__* directory contains all Force and Tech Powers (spells) and Items/Equipment source.
 It is maintained through editing the source XML.

 The *__ext-src__* dirctory is for the extension sources.

-#### Goals for next release
-* Next Release (V1.1 mid-2020?)
-   * Updates to "final" core manual changes (as of Jan.
-2020).
-   * Marking additional races already done as "Expanded Content".
-No other expanded content will be included.
-   * Remake NPC list from the Scum and Villainy book.
-Attempt to integrate with main PHB module.
-   * Powers will still be called spells in the FG interface.
-This may be permanent as long as it is based on the core 5e ruleset.

 ---

 __Project News__

+May 23, 2020

+All NPCs from the Scum and Villainy PDF have been added to the PHB module.

 May 18, 2020